Arunprakash1990/Robinhood-Portfolio-Analysis/README.md

 - Clone this Repo
 - Install all the dependencies related to the Project using requirements.txt. pip3 install if you have both python 2 and 3 installed in your machine.
 - Run the Application
+- Look for an Excel file named "stock_Analysis_RobinHood.xlsx" on your project directory which will contain all the above analysis
+- If you are comfortable in python code and want to see everything on the fly, fork the iPython notebook and customize the code to your need

+## Code snippet to run on Terminal

 ```terminal
 $ git clone https://github.com/Arunprakash1990/Robinhood-Portfolio-Analysis.git